Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 - 5. Enjoy Alexander Keith’s Brewery Tour

-- 6. Wander Through the Halifax Seaport Historic Farmers Market
+- 6. Wander Through the Halifax Seaport Farmers Market

 - 7. Take in Scenic Views of the Halifax Waterfront While Riding the Halifax Harbour Ferry to Dartmouth

-- 8. Check Out the Pier 21 Immigration Museum
+- 8. Check Out the Canadian Museum of Immigration at Pier 21

 - 9. Ice Skate at Emera Oval